Maliar: Villages

 They are found in just about every village in the Pothohar region, but there are a few villages which they occupy as the dominant tribe.
 In Jhelum District, Kazi Hussain and Rajjo Pindi are two important Maliar villages.

-Batala, Chahal, Maniand are important Maliar villages within Kahuta Tehsil, in Gujar Khan Tehsil Bhatta Maliar, Kant Maliar and Bagh Sangra, Jabbar Derwaish,Kuri Malrian(Kuri Khuda Baksh) are important villages and in the Rawalpindi Tehsil, Dhalla, Dughal, Khasala Kalan, Gulidana Maliar, and Salargarh are important villages.
+Batala, Chahal, Maniand are important Maliar villages within Kahuta Tehsil, in Gujar Khan Tehsil Kant Maliar and Bagh Sangra, Jabbar Derwaish, Kuri Malrian(Kuri Khuda Baksh) are important villages and in the Rawalpindi Tehsil, Dhalla, Dughal, Khasala Kalan, Gulidana Maliar, and Salargarh are important villages.

 In Attock District, Dhok Maliaran in Fateh Jang Tehsil is a major Maliar village. in Hazro Tehsil they are found in the villages of Kalu Kalan, Bhangi, Lakori, Saleem Khan, Asghar, Ababakar etc.They are also found in the town of Mansar.

 In Chakwal District, Mohra Maliaran, Marjan Maliran and Saloi in Choa Saidan Shah Tehsil are important villages.

 in Jhelum District, the villages of Dheri Malliaran and Maliar in Pind Dadan Khan Tehsil are important settlements.

 In Gujrat District, the village of Dandi Maliar.